 2. The Deep Sense of Community

-The buildings are made out of coral.
+The buildings are constructed out of coral.

 On the interior, the chandeliers and altar embellishments were made from hundreds of mother-of-pearl shells collected in the local lagoon.